jwhitlock/mdn-archive-proto1/docs/Web/CSS/content.md

 <h2 class="Tools" id="Tools_for_CSS_development">Tools for CSS development</h2>

 <ul>
- <li>You can use the <a class="external" href="https://jigsaw.w3.org/css-validator/">W3C CSS Validation Service</a> to check if your CSS is valid.
+ <li>You can use the <a href="https://jigsaw.w3.org/css-validator/" class="external">W3C CSS Validation Service</a> to check if your CSS is valid.
 This is an invaluable debugging tool.</li>
  <li><a href="/en-US/docs/Tools">Firefox Developer Tools</a> lets you view and edit a page's live CSS via the <a href="/en-US/docs/Tools/Page_Inspector">Inspector</a> and <a href="/en-US/docs/Tools/Style_Editor">Style Editor</a> tools.</li>
- <li>The <a class="link-https" href="https://addons.mozilla.org/en-US/firefox/addon/60">Web Developer extension</a> for Firefox lets you track and edit live CSS on watched sites.</li>
+ <li>The <a href="https://addons.mozilla.org/en-US/firefox/addon/60" class="link-https">Web Developer extension</a> for Firefox lets you track and edit live CSS on watched sites.</li>
  <li>The Web community has created various other <a href="/en-US/docs/Web/CSS/Tools">miscellaneous CSS tools</a> for you to use.</li>
 </ul>